How to Write a Management Essay: Tips and Framework

 How do I start a management essay introduction?

 Start a management essay introduction with a specific, contextual hook — a striking organizational fact, a current management challenge, or a specific example that directly connects to your essay topic.
 Avoid generic openers like “Management is important in today’s business world.”
-After the hook, briefly contextualize the management issue within the broader scholarly and organizational landscape.
-Define any key management terms that your essay will use, as different scholars use the same terms differently.
+After the hook, briefly contextualize the management issue.
+Define any key management terms.
 Then state your thesis — a clear, arguable position that your essay will develop and defend.
-A strong management essay introduction should be about 200–250 words for a 2,000-word essay and should make the examiner want to read on.

 What are the best management theories to use in an essay?

 The best management theories to use in any specific essay are the ones most directly relevant to the question asked.
-There is no universally “best” theory — theory selection must match the management domain and the analytical task.
 For strategic management essays: Porter’s Five Forces, SWOT analysis, the Resource-Based View, and the Balanced Scorecard.
 For organizational behavior and leadership essays: Maslow’s Hierarchy, Herzberg’s Two-Factor Theory, McGregor’s Theory X and Y, and transformational versus transactional leadership theory.
-For organizational structure: Mintzberg’s five organizational configurations, the McKinsey 7S Framework.
-For operations management: Taylor’s Scientific Management, Total Quality Management, and lean thinking.
 For change management: Kotter’s 8-Step Model, Lewin’s Change Model, and the McKinsey 7S Framework.
-Always choose theories you can apply critically — not just the ones you know best.
+Always choose theories you can apply critically.

 How do I apply management theories without just describing them?

 Applying a management theory means using it as an analytical lens to explain a specific organizational situation, not simply explaining what the theory says.
-The practical approach is to follow a three-step sequence: (1) State the relevant dimension or claim of the theory concisely.
+Follow a three-step sequence: (1) State the relevant dimension or claim of the theory concisely.
 (2) Apply it to your specific organizational example — what does this theory predict or explain about what the company did or experienced?
 (3) Evaluate whether the theory’s prediction matches the organizational reality, and if not, why not.
-For example: “Herzberg’s Two-Factor Theory predicts that salary increases alone will not produce sustained motivation once hygiene factors are satisfied.
-This is evidenced in Google’s well-documented experience of offering extremely high salaries but investing heavily in non-financial motivators — autonomy, project ownership, professional development — after research showed plateauing satisfaction despite compensation growth.”
-This is application — not description of Herzberg’s theory, but use of it as an explanatory tool.

 How long should each section of a management essay be?